brainfucksec/brainfucksec.github.io/_posts/2025-05-04-android-foss-apps-list-2025.md

 - Source code is not findable/easily available.
 - Applications whose download is exclusively on Google Play.
 - There are no repositories on F-Droid, GitHub etc, consequently the application cannot be updated easily.
 - The project/app has not been updated for some time or is no longer maintained (i.e., archived status): _Generally, Applications are removed from the list after 1 year or so that the package/release is not updated.
-This is with exceptions based on the type of Applications or if for example it is still valid and there is no alternative._
+This is with exceptions based on the type of Application, or if for example it is still valid and there is no alternative._
 - Applications that aren't really fundamental (like Wi-Fi On/Off, Show my IP Address, various Flashlights etc.)

 ## Android and Linux based Mobile OS